zephyrproject-rtos/zephyr/doc/guides/tracing/index.rst

 In fact, I/O varies greatly from system to system.
-Therefore, it is instructive to create a taxonomy for I/O types when we must ensure the interface between CTF-middle and CTF-bottom is generic and efficient enough to model these.
+Therefore, it is instructive to create a taxonomy for I/O types when we must ensure the interface between CTF-top and CTF-bottom is generic and efficient enough to model these.
 See the *I/O taxonomy* section below.